Updated May 2025

 Library Code (1)

-This folder contains the code of the library, currently a component and service.
-This is the main and only entry point of your library right now.
+This folder contains the library's code, including a component and a service.
+Currently, this is the library's only entry point.

 Public API (2)